No More Fat Cats, Please

 This method of feeding your cat is likely the main cause of obesity.
 Too much food is set out for the day as people tend to dump a bunch into a bowl and walk away.
 Experiment with feeding the recommended amount listed on the food package (bag, can, whatever).
 You may need to adjust that amount, too – usually to LESS.

 Next, feed your cat two meals a day, preferably morning and night.
 In other words, whatever the recommended amount is for one day, or what the veterinarian instructs, divide that into two separate meals instead of one feeding.
 Think of cat food in ounces, not cups.
+And if you can divide feedings into even less… like 3 or 4 times a day, that’s great!
+Cats are nibblers and prefer to eat several small meals a day.

 Dry pet food is loaded with carbohydrates.
 A cat is a carnivore and doesn’t need all those carbs so in turn can more easily gain weight on dry food.